Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD: Results

 The second measurement concerns the evaluation of the system performance over a quantum channel with controlled channel losses, implemented via signal attenuation using a VOA.
 The experiment consisted of a total of 1872 shots acquired over 29 hours, while sweeping the channel losses from 0 dB (back-to-back configuration) up to 21 dB.
 These values correspond to emulated fiber lengths ranging from 0 to 105 km, assuming typical fiber attenuation at 1550~nm of 0.2~dB/km.
 The results are reported in Fig.~\ref{fig:reach_test}.

-The system operated up to 21 dB of channel loss, achieving a real-time key rate ranging from 9.1 kbit/s at 0 dB loss to 0.3 bit/s at 21 dB loss.
-In terms of quantum states exchange key rate, this corresponds to values between 41.6 Mbit/s and 1.6 kbit/s.
-These results are shown in Fig.~\ref{fig:keyrate}.
-Observing the channel excess noise including successful and unsuccessful shots, as shown in Fig.~\ref{fig:noise}, we notice a decrease with increasing channel attenuation from 36 mSNU to 10 mSNU.
-This behavior suggests that the dominant noise contribution originates from the transmitter, which includes the laser (phase noise, RIN) and the IQ modulator (extinction ratio, compression, drivers).
-Interestingly, we observe the excess noise reaching a plateau when approaching high channel losses, degrading the performance.
+The system enabled key generation up to channel losses of 18 dB under collective attacks and 21 dB under individual attacks.
+At back-to-back configuration, the real-time key rates were 6.4 kbit/s and 9.1 kbit/s, dropping to 0.1 bit/s and 0.3 bit/s at maximum reach.
+These results correspond to quantum state exchange rates ranging from 31.3 Mbit/s to 1.6 kbit/s for collective attacks, and 41.6 Mbit/s to 0.6 kbit/s for individual attacks.These results are shown in Fig.~\ref{fig:keyrate}.
+As we emulated fiber propagation via VOA attenuation, the dominant noise contribution must originate from the transmitter, which includes the laser (phase noise, RIN) and the IQ modulator (extinction ratio, compression, drivers).
+Observing the excess noise, referred to the channel output, including successful and unsuccessful shots, as shown in Fig.~\ref{fig:noise}, we would expect the intrinsic noise, given by the back-to-back measurement (36 mSNU), to scale with the channel losses.
+This phenomenon is initially observed, but, interestingly, the excess noise reaches a plateau around 10 mSNU when approaching high channel losses, degrading the performance.
 Phase recovery, achieved via a pilot tone, is the main contributor to this behavior, in fact the pilot is subjected to the same attenuation of the symbols, both when $\text{V}_{\text{mod}}$ is set and during propagation through the channel.
 As shown in Fig.~\ref{fig:snr}, the symbols signal-to-noise ratio (SNR) degrades by 17 dB over evaluated losses range, the same happens to the pilot tone.
 At high channel losses, the pilot-tone SNR degrades to the point of affecting phase-recovery accuracy, resulting in additional artificial excess noise, which explains the reduced shot success rate, given the tighter key-generation requirements for the channels parameters.\\ When we compare the experimental results obtained over real fiber with those from the emulated optical channel, as shown in the top right region of Fig.~\ref{fig:reach_test}a, we observe consistency in the key rate datapoints, suggesting that the behaviour of the optical link can be effectively emulated by VOA attenuation.
-Basing on this observation we can realistically set the maximum system reach to 21 dB of channel losses, confirming the measurements over a 102~km optical fiber.
+Propagation effects had no observable effect on the channel parameters, as at such low power (in the pW regime), and bandwidth (in the order of $10^8$ Hz), non-linear effects and dispersion penalties are negligible.
+Based on these measurements, we establish a maximum system reach of 21 dB for individual attacks and 18 dB for collective attacks.
+For individual attacks, the 21 dB limit confirms the prior measurements over the 102 km optical fiber.
+Conversely, for collective attacks, the 18 dB threshold demonstrates an extended system reach corresponding to 90 km of standard fiber, improving over our 77 km fiber measurement.